 The common tasks are the following:

-To configure the email alerts, you have to configure multiple stages and it’s equivalent to configuring alerts from SCOM.
-The customer has to provide a typical alert condition string on the Alert page (default ESB portal).
+To configure the email alerts, you have to configure multiple stages and it’s equivalent to configuring alerts from System Center Operations Manager(SCOM).
+The customer must provide a typical alert condition string on the Alert page (default ESB portal).